-PJM will conduct an annual simultaneous feasibility analysis to determine if the transmission system can accommodate Stage 1A ARRs to cover base load for the next 10-year period.
-A zonal growth rate will be applied to each zone's base load to develop a zonal base load for years 2 through 10.
-A simultaneous feasibility test of Stage 1A ARRs to base load will be conducted for each year of the relevant 10-year period.
-The simultaneous feasibility analysis for Base Load ARRs will include all requested Stage 1A ARRs plus additional ARRs to cover zonal base load for which no Stage 1A ARRs were requested.
-For zonal base load not covered by Stage 1A ARR requests, additional ARR MWs will be assumed from capacity remaining on eligible Stage 1 resources which have a historical LMP which is lower than the historical zonal LMP.
-ARR MWs will be delivered from such Stage 1 resources up to the maximum MW capacity of the resource until the historical LMP of the next highest price resource exceeds the historical zonal LMP or until the zonal base load is met.
+PJM will conduct an annual simultaneous feasibility analysis to determine if the transmission system can accommodate Stage 1A ARRs to cover 60% of the network service peak load for the next 10-year period.
+A zonal growth rate will be applied to 60% of each zone's NSPL to develop a zonal expected load for years 2 through 10.
+A simultaneous feasibility test of Stage 1A ARRs to expected load will be conducted for each year of the relevant 10-year period.
+The simultaneous feasibility analysis for these ARRs will include all requested Stage 1A ARRs plus additional ARRs to cover zonal expected load for which no Stage 1A ARRs were requested.
+For zonal expected load not covered by Stage 1A ARR requests, additional ARR MWs will be assumed from capacity remaining on eligible Stage 1 resources which have a historical LMP which is lower than the historical zonal LMP.
+ARR MWs will be delivered from such Stage 1 resources up to the maximum MW capacity of the resource until the historical LMP of the next highest price resource exceeds the historical zonal LMP or until the zonal expected load is met.
 If an SFT violation occurs in any year of the analysis, then a transmission upgrade or acceleration of a planned upgrade to resolve the violation will be identified by PJM and such upgrades will be recommended for inclusion into the PJM RTEP.
 This recommendation will include an analysis of the economic benefits of the upgrade as additional information.